 From the delicate willow to the mighty oak, the upright pine to the leggy mangrove, trees are increasingly overlooked.
 In a world that is spending too much time looking down, not enough of us are looking up.

 There are so many reasons why trees matter, and why they are awesome.
 And why we should be looking to protect them.

 Don’t believe us?
-Well, in no particular order, here are 10 reasons that explain why trees are important.
+Well, in no particular order, here are 10 reasons that explain how important trees are.
 Take a read and let us know your favorite in the comments below.

 1. Trees Regulate The Water Cycle

 The water cycle is the process by which water falls to the ground as rain.
 It’s then absorbed by trees and other plants, then released back into the air as transpiration.

 Constantly ‘drinking’ whenever it can, a single tree will typically release around 250-400 gallons of water back into the air every single day.

 Therefore trees are crucial for maintaining optimum levels of humidity in our air.
 They also ensure that the water cycle (which provides the fresh water we rely on to stay alive) remains in balance.

 The world has established a natural rhythm when it comes to the water cycle.
 Deforestation severely disrupts this cycle and can put our supplies of fresh water (which makes up just 3% of the planet’s total water) in jeopardy.